How to Outline a Complete Book Series

 Establish your overarching plot

-Unlike the other two series types, the main draw of a dependent series is the overarching plot.
-While each book within the series will have a mini-plot, they each build up to the final showdown of the overarching storyline.
-And that high-level plot won’t be resolved until the climax of the final book.
+Unlike the other two series types, the main draw of a serial series is the overarching plot.
+While each book within the series will have a mini-plot, they each build up to the main storyline’s final showdown.
+And the showdown shouldn’t happen until the climax of the final book.

-• The series begins with a dystopian society known as Panem, where protagonist Katniss Everdeen volunteers to take her sister's place in a deadly televised competition called the Hunger Games.
+• In Book 1, readers are introduced to a dystopian society known as Panem, where protagonist Katniss Everdeen volunteers to take her sister's place in a deadly televised competition called the Hunger Games.

 • How does the series end?

-• The series ends with the overthrow of the oppressive Capitol, and Katniss Everdeen playing a pivotal role in the rebellion's success.
+• In Book 3, everything ends with the overthrow of the oppressive Capitol, where Katniss Everdeen plays a pivotal role in the rebellion's success.

-• The final series climax involves a high-stakes battle in the Capitol, leading to the downfall of President Snow and the victory of the rebel forces.
+• A high-stakes battle in the Capitol in Book 3, leading to the downfall of President Snow and the victory of the rebel forces.

-Work with your character sheet, to plot the main events of your overarching story by establishing how it starts and ends.
+Now you can work with the character sheet you already created to plot the main events of your overarching story.
 You can be as specific as you’d like, but at this point you only need a general direction.
-Consider:

-• What will your final series climax be?
+• What will my final series climax be?

-• Over the course of 2 or more books, how will the protagonist(s) develop to reach the end?
+• Over the course of 2 or more books, how will my protagonist(s) grow and change by the end?

-Once you have an idea of the book count, you might wonder how you could possibly decide what content should go into which books within the series.
-Yes, you’ve got the overall plot nailed down, but which parts go where?
+Once you have an idea of the number of books in the series, you might wonder how you could possibly decide which content should go into which book.
+Sure, you’ve got the overall plot nailed down, but which parts go where?

-Don’t worry.
+Don’t panic.
 There are a few standard guidelines you can use for your series:

 • The inciting incident for the entire series will typically fall at the end of the first book during the climactic moment.

-• The midpoint of the series will often be the middle book of the series (or the middle books if there’s an odd number).
+• The midpoint of the series will often be the middle book of the series (or the middle books if there’s an odd number of books in the series).

 • And, always, the third act for the entire series will fall in the climactic, super high stakes finale of the final book of the series.

-Look for natural mini stories within your overarching story.
-For example, if your protagonists must complete a training in order to prepare for a final battle, separate each book into a year at the training academy.
+Look for natural mini plots within your overarching story.
+For example, if your protagonists must complete a training program in order to prepare for a final battle with the antagonist, separate each book into a year at their training academy.
 Just like Rebecca Yarros does in the first two books of the Empyrean series where protagonist Cadet Violet Sorrengail tries to survive both year one and year two of dragon riding school.

 You can also use a repetitive plot structure, like J.K Rowling does with her first six books in the Harry Potter Series: Harry goes to school for the year, faces conflict from Voldemort and defeats him for now, repeat.
 Similarly, Suzanne Collins repeats the Hunger Games set-up in her first two books: Katniss prepares for the Hunger Games, she survives, repeat.
 In the end of both of these series, the protagonist and their team face the major antagonist in one final determinative battle at the height of the series’ intensity.